 Yes!
 Absolutely bloody freezing!

-I dress my kids in wetsuits, but there are often kids there in just normal swimwear.
-In fact, I’ve been in with just a swimming cozzie, and it’s amazing how quickly your body gets used to the temperature.
+We recommend kids wear wetsuits, but there are often kids there in just normal swimwear.
+In fact, I’ve been in with just a swimming cossie, and it’s amazing how quickly your body gets used to the temperature.

 It’s certainly invigorating!

 What’s lurking at the bottom of the river?